Minimum wage initiative (Missouri)

 An amendment to the Missouri Constitution giving cities and counties the right to raise the minimum wage above the state minimum wage.

 In 2015 the cities of Kansas City and St. Louis passed legislation increasing the minimum wage above the level mandated by the state of Missouri.
 In response, the General Assembly in Missouri passed a law in 2015 prohibiting cities from doing that and the increases in the minimum wage did not go into effect.

-This ballot initiative is in the form of an amendment to Article III, Section 39 of the Missouri Constitution, which is the section that lists limits to the powers of the General Assembly.
-The language added at the end of the list (number 11) is that “The general assembly shall not have power: To prohibit, restrict, limit, or impair, by existing or future law or ordinance of the state, the right of any county, city, town, or village, to establish, mandate or require an employer to provide to an employee a minimum wage rate or employment benefit that exceeds the requirements of federal or state laws, rules, or regulations.
+This ballot initiative amends Article III, Section 39 of the Missouri Constitution, which is the section that lists limits to the powers of the General Assembly.
+The language added at the end of the list (number 11) is that “The general assembly shall not have power: To prohibit, restrict, limit, or impair, by existing or future law or ordinance of the state, the right of any county, city, town, or village, to establish, mandate or require an employer to provide to an employee a minimum wage rate or employment benefit that exceeds the requirements of federal or state laws, rules, or regulations.”

-This petition was drafted and submitted by Winston Apple.
-It has been approved for circulation.
-If enough signatures are gathered by May 6, 2018, it will appear on the ballot in Missouri on November 6, 2018.
+This petition has been approved for circulation by the Secretary of State.
+If enough signatures are gathered by May 3, 2020, it will appear on the ballot in Missouri on November 3, 2020.
 If approved by voters, it will become law 30 days later.

-This is the exact text of this draft version of this initiative petition.
+This is the exact text of this initiative petition.
 Everything except the underlined text is already in the Missouri Constitution.
 The underlined text at the end (number 11) is what is being added to the constitution.):

 Be it resolved by the people of the state of Missouri that the Constitution be amended: